miketaormina/napari-aibs-smartspim-viewer/README.md

     conda create -n aibs_ss_viewer python=3.8
     conda activate aibs_ss_viewer
+    pip install "napari[all]"

-Then clone the repo, navigate to it and pip install:
+Then clone the repo, navigate to it and pip install (in the example below it is going to a `projects` folder in the home directory, but it can go wherever you prefer):

     cd ~/projects
     git clone https://github.com/miketaormina/napari-aibs-smartspim-viewer.git
-    cd napari-aibs-smartspim-viewer.git
+    cd napari-aibs-smartspim-viewer
     pip install -e .

+If you need a full installation (including, e.g., testing support and napari itself) you can use the command:

+    pip install -e ".[testing]"